conradoffarias/conradoffarias/README.md

 - 👋 Hi, I’m @conradoffarias
-- 👀 I’m interested in web development.
+- 👀 I’m interested in data analysis and app development.
-- 🌱 I’m currently learning Python and HTML5.
+- 🌱 I’m currently learning Python and Dart.
-- 💞️ I’m looking to collaborate on projects that involves web programming.
 - 📫 How to reach me hypertm@protonmail.com

 <!---